Battle of the Ancre: 13–15 November

 The 3rd Division attacked Serre with two brigades, the 8th Brigade on the right using all four battalions and the 76th Brigade on the left attacking with two battalions and two in support, with 36 machine-guns.
 Waist-deep mud caused a fiasco; some troops from the 8th Brigade reached the German support line, then fell back and some lost direction.
 The 76th Brigade had the same trouble and at 6:30 a.m. an attempt was made to collect exhausted men scattered around in shell-holes.
 At 4:30 p.m. all operations were cancelled.

 In XIII Corps, the 31st Division was to attack with the 92nd Brigade on a 500 yd front to form a defensive flank.
 Two battalions advanced at midnight with snipers and Lewis gunners in support.
 The main attack began at 5:45 a.m. and the German first line was easily occupied.
 The advance to the support trench was contested all morning, with German bombers counter-attacking towards Star Wood.
 Carrying parties were held up in no man's land by German artillery fire and at 9:30 a.m.a German attack from Star Wood in the open was "destroyed" by British machine-gun fire from the flank.
 Due to the failure of the 3rd Division attack, the brigade was ordered to retire at 5:25 p.m. which was carried out by 9:30 p.m.

-In II Corps, the 19th Division raided Stump Road and Lucky Way and began the relief of the 39th Division by extending its front to the Ancre, which was completed in the early hours of 15 November.
-In V Corps the 63rd Division continued an attack on Beaucourt Trench at 6:20 a.m. advancing from Station Road and losing direction in the mist.
+In II Corps, the 19th (Western) Division raided Stump Road and Lucky Way and began the relief of the 39th Division by extending its front to the Ancre, which was completed in the early hours of 15 November.
+In V Corps the 63rd (Royal Naval) Division continued an attack on Beaucourt Trench at 6:20 a.m. advancing from Station Road and losing direction in the mist.
 Some troops got to within 200 yd of Beaucourt Trench and waited for the attack due at 7:45 a.m.
 The 190th Brigade advanced on time, linked with the troops near the objective and entered Beaucourt, taking 500 prisoners and digging in around the eastern outskirts.
-Beaucourt Trench was captured on the left and troops began to bomb down it towards Leave Avenue but no troops of the 51st Division were found.
+Beaucourt Trench was captured on the left and troops began to bomb down it towards Leave Avenue but no troops of the 51st (Highland) Division were found.
 Two tanks were sent forward to help mop up German troops holding out in the front line, one bogged but the other helped take The Strongpoint, where 400 Germans surrendered.
 Dugouts towards Station Road yielded another 200 prisoners.
 At 1:00 p.m.
 German troops were seen massing near Baillescourt Farm and dispersed by artillery; the captured ground was consolidated overnight.